 4.4.3.
 How should I address collaborators and professors?
 There are enormous regional variations in formality of address.
 Some places might require "Herren Professor Doctor X" in an email or even the classroom!
 You may have been raised or trained in such a place.
 Science in the US and at Brown is generally less formal, and you can always refer to Baylor by his first name.
 However, writing an email to a collaborator or editor that you don't know well does benefit from some formality to begin.
 You can then respond in later correspondences based on however they sign off on their responses to you.
-You are far from an expert at this stage, so do not expect everyone to treat you as an equal-they have earned the formalities if they choose to hear them.
+You are a PhD, though, so you can begin to expect colleagues to treat you as an equal.

 4.5.
 Using Your Faculty and Your Group.
-As an undergraduate student, you have relationships with a wide group of faculty, concentration advisors, research advisors (me and possibly also in your home department), and possibly a thesis committee.
-These are composed of faculty and experts relevant to your research topic.
-Some of them will be potential collaborators, sharing very similar research interests, and some are chosen for breadth of science.
-Some members may be outside of Climate & Environment, outside of DEEPS, or even outside of Brown.
-It is important for you to maintain contact with these faculty about your work.
+As an post-doc, you should develop relationships with a wide group of faculty and researchers.
+Unlike when you were a student, these relationships will not be forced upon you through advisory committees or coursework.
+However, this does not mean you will not benefit from these relationships, it just means that it is up to you to seek them out.
+Find faculty and experts relevant to your research topic.
+Some of them will be potential collaborators, sharing very similar research interests, and some you may chose for breadth of science or just personal chemistry.
+Some may be outside of Climate & Environment, outside of DEEPS, or outside of Brown.
+It is important for you to build ways to contact these people about your work, which are useful, fun, and productive, but not distracting or overwhelming.
 They are in the ideal position to offer specific and general advice about your research direction and development as a scientist.
-You should send emails to them as significant developments occur, such as submitting a paper, winning an award, getting a model running, etc. You do not need to have a specific reason for them to reply, but they may surprise you with useful advice at such times.
+You may send emails to them as significant developments occur, such as submitting a paper, winning an award, getting a model running, etc. You do not need to have a specific reason for them to reply, but they may surprise you with useful advice at such times.
 Importantly, you need to have such regular communication so that when you do need their advice your collaborative relationship is already healthy and functional (see the surrounding sections).

 Do not hesitate to schedule meetings in advance, faculty are much more receptive when they know why you want to meet and when.
 Dropping by their office once or twice a year, and expecting spontaneous, yet brilliant advice is ridiculous.
 Send update emails regularly with no expectation of a response to keep them in the loop.
 If you need to request a meeting, do it in advance if possible and with an agenda specified in the request.
-It doesn't need to be formal, but "I'd like to talk to you about difficulties I'm having describing my model results in my thesis" and "I'd like to talk to you about my recent violent trauma" are both appropriate topics for meeting with a faculty advisor.
+It doesn't need to be formal, but "I'd like to talk to you about difficulties I'm having describing my model results in my thesis" and "I'd like to talk to you about my recent violent trauma" are both appropriate topics for meeting with a faculty advisor or friend.
 Obviously, however, they require different preparation on the part of the faculty member and such preparation is necessary for an optimal outcome.
 If your email just says, "Can we meet this week?", no preparation will occur.